 - INEOS announces plans to give 6% of its Shale gas revenues* to homeowners, landowners & communities close to its wells

 - INEOS estimates it will give away over £2.5 billion from its new Shale gas business

-- Those living in an INEOS Shale gas community (100km square) would typically share £375 million** over the life of the project
+- Those living in an INEOS Shale gas community 100 square kilometres (100km2) would typically share £375 million** over the life of the project

 - Home owners and land owners directly above the wells would share 4% of the revenue – typically £250 million

 - Shale gas communities living close to the wells would share 2% of the revenue, typically £125 million

 - Jim Ratcliffe, INEOS Chairman, says: “This is a game changer for Britain’s Shale gas industry.
 Giving 6% of revenues to those living above Britain’s shale gas developments means the rewards will be fairly shared.
 INEOS has also hired some of the world’s leading Shale gas experts to make sure the gas can be safely extracted in an environmentally responsible way”

 INEOS, one of the world’s largest chemicals company, has today announced plans to give 6% of its Shale gas revenues to homeowners, landowners & communities who live above its Shale gas operations.

 INEOS anticipates being a major player in the Shale gas industry and believes it will give away over £2.5 billion over the life of its business.

 The sharing of Shale gas profits is commonplace in the USA and INEOS believes this will encourage communities to support shale gas production in their neighbourhoods.